9 POINTS — that quickly describe how our Internal State directs who we pick as partners

 How this emotional nervous system state directs our behavior and choices

-9. This automated internal state, and the preferred strategies we use to manage it, is what directs our behavior, directs our relationship choices and how we respond within those relationships.
+9. This automated internal state, and the preferred strategies we use to manage it, is now what directs our adult behavior, directs our relationship choices and even direct how we respond within those relationships.

 And for a lot of people, it can work for a long time.